 4).
 Open the window to approximately 14.5”-15” (Just over the height of the box).
-Grabbing the top bar and the other hand under or a side of the box, slide it gently into the window.
+Grabbing the top bar and the other hand under or on side of the box, slide it gently into the window.
 Center the box inside the window as closely as you can, horizontally.
-The box will catch on the “stop bar”, per installed, on the bottom of the box.
-Lift the box slightly (about 1”) and slide the box over the edge of the window channel.
+The box will catch on the “stop bar” installed on the bottom of the box.
+Lift the box slightly (about 1”) and slide the box over the edge of the window channel- the bottom.
 The box should fall into place into the channel of the window.
 (The channel is the area where the window rests when it is completely closed.)
 The box will have a slight slope.
-The slope will let the rain roll off.
+The slope will be about 3-4% downward and will let the rain roll off the plexiglass top.
+Without the slope, water can collect inside the Solarium and cause it to get mold or mildew.
 Once you get it in place, lower the window onto the top of the Solarium and it will be secure.

 If you ordered the back panel with a cat door, remove the other screw from the top safety bar.
 Insert the back panel into the channels on the sides.
 Reattach the top safety bar.
 Now you have a Cat Solarium.

 5).
 Check the box to be certain it is in place properly.
 Make sure there is a slight slope to keep rain out of the Solarium.